Asaf Sagiv: Early life and career

-Around 2010 he returned to Ganot to form the Indie Rock band Water Knot and led their EP tour of Europe and the US, culminating at Bonnaroo Festival.
+In 2010 he formed the Indie Rock band Water Knot and led their EP tour of Europe and the US, culminating at Bonnaroo Festival 2012 headlining Radiohead, Bon Iver and Red Hot Chili Peppers.
 Following that he settled in London, UK for a couple of years.

 London saw Asaf return to scoring, with his second time collaborating with Italian director Leonardo Guerra Seragnoli on the feature drama Last Summer starring Rinko Kikuchi.
 The film premiered at Rome International Film Festival and won the AITS Award.

 Asaf's music was featured in Lionsgate's Misconduct, starring Anthony Hopkins and Al Pacino and was released in 2016 on the Soundtrack album under Varèse Sarabande.

-In 2018, Asaf was approached by Foxhound to write the music for their feature documentary Drugs, which he had started working on while still in London, and later completed the score in Los Angeles on the first weeks of arrival.
+In 2018, Asaf was approached by Foxhound to write the music for their J. K. Simmons narrated documentary film 'Drugs'.
+He started to work on the score while still living in London, and completed the score upon his return to Los Angeles.
 Later on that year he contributed music for the feature drama Like Me Back.
-The soundtrack featured songs from the artist Beck.
+The soundtrack featured songs from the artists Beck and Charlotte Gainsbourg.

 Shortly after, Asaf was asked to write the score for the Netflix Original Who Shot The Sheriff.
 The show was nominated an Emmy Award for Outstanding Arts & Culture Documentary in 2019.

-In 2020, Asaf co-composed with Haim Mazar the score for the feature film Continue.
+In 2020, Asaf co-composed the score for the feature film Continue.

-He also contributed music for the Netflix hit show Outer Banks and for NBC's Council of Dads produced by Jerry Bruckheimer.
+In the following years he also contributed original music for the Netflix No.1 hit show Outer Banks and for NBC's Council of Dads produced by Jerry Bruckheimer.

+In 2023, the animated short film Black Slide, scored by Asaf was shortlisted for an Academy Award for the 95th Academy Awards.